thomasgoldstein/zabuyaki/res/tiled/README.md

 Now you can add enemy units or stage objects into the game.
 Every unit should have these properties
 * Name <- enemy's name
-* Type <- sign, trashcan, gopper, niko, sveta, zeena, beatnick or satoff
+* Type <- sign, trashcan, gopper, niko, sveta, zeena, beatnik or satoff

 Enemy unit's x,y coords equal to coords of the shape center.
 Only "Point" shape is supported.